High-Hand/Outlier-Algorithm/README.md

 data: the original points

-in_out: inline-points and outline-points
+outlier: inline-points and outline-points

 result: inline_points

-anchor: different rank
+rank: different rank

-level: the trend
+level: the trend of level

-score: the score of center aggregation degree
+anchor: the trend of anchor

 Samples: